urbas/sgp30-exporter/README.md

 This will serve metrics at `http://0.0.0.0:9895/metrics`.

-Why `sudo`?
-SGP30 requires read-write access to the `/dev/i2c` interface.
+Note that `sudo` is required to give SGP30 read-write access to the `/dev/i2c` interface.

 You can make Prometheus scrape these with this scrape config: